-Electronic key control systems offer features that allow employees to do their jobs more efficiently, including CRM integration, electronic key log updates and work order tracking.
+Electronic key control systems offer features that allow employees to do their jobs more efficiently, including a mobile app, DMS integration, and automatic electronic key log updates.
 These capabilities increase employees’ earning potential and reduce frustration, making them want to stick around longer.

 When you’re constantly onboarding new associates, it’s difficult to prioritize customers.
-Turnover not only creates a lack of continuity for customers, it also creates a breakdown in processes.
+Turnover not only creates a lack of continuity for customers, but also creates process breakdowns.
 New associates are more prone to mistakes like misplacing keys or failing to update a key control log.
 These errors force other staff members to take longer serving customers, which makes a negative impression on the consumer — especially in the sales department.
-When customers are buying cars, satisfaction is at its highest within the first 90 minutes on the day of purchase.
-That number begins declining once time spent goes beyond the 1.5 hour mark.
 Every minute counts.

-Incidentally, after you’ve implemented tools to make employees happier (like CRM integration, automatic key logging, work order tracking and more), they’ll be more motivated to meet customers’ needs.
+Incidentally, after you’ve implemented tools to make employees' jobs easier, they’ll be happier and more motivated to meet customers’ needs.
 Your customers will also appreciate not having to wait while sales reps and service advisors track down keys.

-These challenges don’t have to define your dealership.
+The challenges of keeping your employees happy, your customers returning, and your stock fresh don’t have to interfere with your dealership's success.
 Fight them head on by addressing your key control first.